 Milling-turning centres known as Mill-Turn machines are as the name suggests a combination of CNC milling and CNC turning machines.
-The workpiece can be rotated at a high speed on a rotation axis for CNC turning operations then subsequently rotated and held at a precise angle for CNC milling operations.
+The workpiece can be rotated at a high speed on a rotation axis for CNC turning operations, then subsequently rotated and held at a precise angle for CNC milling operations.

-Mill-Turn machines provide manufactures with a combination of the increased productivity of CNC turning with the design flexibility of CNC milling.
+Mill-Turn machines provide manufacturers with a combination of the increased productivity of CNC turning with the design flexibility of CNC milling.
 These multi-functional CNC machines are ideal for parts that require multiple machining operations.
 Machining in one complete cycle results in faster part production and increased accuracy as there is no need for additional setups.
 Due to the increased efficiency of CNC turning, parts can be produced at a much lower cost than other 5-axis machines.